corenova/yang-js/README.md

   """
 ```

+Please note that this method will look for the `filename` in current
+working directory of the script execution if the `filename` is a
+relative path.

+This method also attempts to dynamically resolve `import` dependencies
+by looking for dependent YANG schema files in the same directory from
+which the `require` is being processed.
+It will append `.yang`
+extension to the `import` target-node identifier and attempt to
+recursively retrieve any dependencies currently not found inside the
+internal `Registry`.

 While this is a convenient abstraction, it is recommended to use the
 below `register` function and use Node.js built-in `require` mechanism
-if possible.
-This method will look for the `filename` in current
-working directory of the script execution if the `filename` is a
-relative path.
+if possible as it will provide better handling when used with
+`browserify`.

 ### register (opts={})

 This call attempts to enable Node.js built-in `require` to handle
 `.yang` extensions natively.
 If this is available in your Node.js
 runtime, it is recommended to use this pattern rather than the above
 `yang.require` method.
+Internally, it uses the above `yang.require`
+method so it has the same handling behavior but also takes advantage
+of Node.js built-in `require` search-path for retreiving the target
+YANG schema.

+This method simply attempts to associate `.yang` extension inside
-It will return the `yang-js` module as-is.
+`require` facility and will return the `yang-js` module as-is.

 Below example in coffeescript demonstrates typical use: